christianreiser/EEG_analysis/README.md

 ![](./results/sub-001/ses-P3/13epochs_average.png)

 ### Subject two
-Let's to a sanity check: The baseline oscillates a lot, but is centered at 0 µV.
-Both for target and distractor, there is a rapid spike starting at about 130 ms after Stimulus, peaks at around 180 ms has a local minimum at 230ms.
+Let's to a sanity check: The baseline oscillates a lot but is centered at 0 µV.
+Both for target and distractor, there is a rapid spike starting at about 130 ms after Stimulus, peaks at around 180 ms have a local minimum at 230ms.
 The distractor peaks at around 300ms  and target at 430 ms. This doesn't seem too bad but compared to [Kappenman et al.](https://www.sciencedirect.com/science/article/pii/S1053811920309502) it's ~30ms later.
-This might be, since I didn't do any time shift due to screen/electronic latency.
+This might be since I didn't do any time shift due to screen/electronic latency.
 [Kappenman et al.](https://www.sciencedirect.com/science/article/pii/S1053811920309502), shiftet the time by 26 ms. The might explain the difference between us almost too well.
 It's visible, that the target peak is higher (20µV) and later than the distractor peak (10µV), compared to 7 and 13 for [Kappenman et al.](https://www.sciencedirect.com/science/article/pii/S1053811920309502).
-After peaking, the potential decreases again, and is back at the baseline a bit before 800ms.
-This is also similar to Kappenman et al. .
+After peaking, the potential decreases again and is back at the baseline a bit before 800ms.
+This is also similar to Kappenman et al..
 ![](./results/sub-002/ses-P3/13epochs_average.png)
 ### Subject three
-The evoked signals looks surprisingly different between each subject.
-I wonder if cleaning was not optimal, the brains are different, or it's normal variance due to a small amount of target epochs per subject:
+The evoked signals look surprisingly different between each subject.
+I wonder if cleaning was not optimal, the brains are different, or it's normal variance due to a small number of target epochs per subject:
 ![](./results/sub-003/ses-P3/13epochs_average.png)

 ### Inter subject analysis
-For each subject I recorded the average evoked signal, peak potential and peak latency, for next chapters inter subject analysis.
+For each subject, I recorded the average evoked signal, peak potential, and peak latency, for the next chapter inter-subject analysis.
 I put the data of my last run below.
-If you want to reproduce my results its saved in: [all_subjects_time_amplitude.csv](./intersubject_results/all_subjects_time_amplitude.csv).
+If you want to reproduce my results they are saved in [all_subjects_time_amplitude.csv](./intersubject_results/all_subjects_time_amplitude.csv).
-You can have a look at the data, but I like visulaizations, which follow after, much more :)
+You can have a look at the data, but I like visualization, which follows after, much more :)

 |subject_id|time_target|time distr|amplitude_target|amplitude_distractor|diff_time  |diff_amplitude      |
 |----------|----------------|--------------------|---------------------|-------------------------|-----------|--------------------|